MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/manage/disaster-how-to-back-up-the-encryption-key-in-service-manager.md

     > [!IMPORTANT]
     >  Recovery of the password is not possible if the password is lost or forgotten.

-8. After you see the message “Secure Storage Backup Complete,” click **Finish**.
+8. After you see the message "Secure Storage Backup Complete," click **Finish**.